d6lts/gradebook/README.txt

           b.
 Weight the final grade by category multiplier.
              - This option multiplies the points in a category by a given percentage.

+4. Gradebook Roster provides a simple roster for each gradebok.
+When this module is enabled, teachers will find a Roster link above the gradebook page that can be used to define and modify the roster.
+    A. When the roster is initialized, all students and teachers will be added.
+       i.
+A display name can be chosen that will appear in place of the user name in the gradebook.
+       ii.
+Initially the display name is the same as the user name, unless the RealName module is installed.
+If that module is enabled, then the users RealName will be used.
+    B. Users can be deleted or hidden from the roster.
+       i.
+Deleting a user from the roster only affects the gradebook display.
+           Existing gradebook information will be preserved, and the user can be added back to the roster at a later time. ii.
+Hiding a user keeps them in the roster, but while hidden they are not considered to be a student or teacher.
+    C. Users can be assigned role of teacher, student or grading assistant.
+       i.
+Grading assistants can do everything a teacher can do, except they cannot modify the roster.

 V. Developer notes
 ------------------
 1. The Gradebook module was written for Drupal 4.7 and 5 by Robert Wohleb and was ported